Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Conclusion

 \section{Conclusion}

 We introduced VGE, an epistemic-aware uncertainty framework that leverages ensemble disagreement through a signal-to-noise gating principle.
-VGE unifies two complementary components operating at different stages of the learning pipeline: VGMU, a lightweight margin-based uncertainty score applicable at inference without retraining, and VGN, a differentiable normalization layer that modulates high-variance predictions during training.
+VGE unifies two complementary components operating at different stages of the learning pipeline: VGMU, a lightweight decision-based uncertainty score applicable at inference without retraining, and VGN, a differentiable normalization layer that modulates high-variance predictions during training.
 We derived closed-form vector–Jacobian products that enable end-to-end optimization of VGN through ensemble sample means and variances, allowing uncertainty sensitivity to be learned directly from data.
 Empirically, across MNIST, SVHN, CIFAR-10, and CIFAR-100, VGMU exhibited strong alignment with information-theoretic uncertainty measures, while revealing a distinct behavior on CIFAR-100.
 In particular, where pairwise divergence measures emphasize full-simplex disagreement, VGMU prioritizes the decision-relevant margin between top-ranked classes.
-Despite this difference, VGMU achieved comparable uncertainty ranking and out-of-distribution detection performance at a fraction of the computational cost, yielding a 365$\times$ speedup over EPKL on CIFAR-100 and enabling real-time uncertainty estimation.
+Despite this difference, VGMU achieved comparable uncertainty ranking and out-of-distribution detection performance at a fraction of the computational cost, enabling real-time uncertainty estimation.
 Incorporating VGN during training further suppressed high-variance predictions and reshaped ensemble member distributions, with learned sensitivity parameters adapting to ensemble diversity across models.
-Overall, VGE provides a computationally efficient approach to epistemic uncertainty estimation, supporting post-hoc evaluation, training-time distribution shaping, or end-to-end integration.
+Overall, VGE provides a computationally efficient approach to epistemic uncertainty estimation, supporting post hoc evaluation, training-time distribution shaping, and end-to-end integration.
 These results suggest that decision-focused margin structure offers a practical alternative to pairwise divergence-based uncertainty, particularly in large-class settings.
+We emphasize that these gains are not uniform across settings.
+VGE matches information-theoretic baselines at a fraction of their cost rather than uniformly improving on them, and is best positioned as a complementary, decision-focused alternative rather than a replacement for full-simplex measures.
+These results suggest that decision-focused margin structure offers a practical alternative to pairwise divergence-based uncertainty, particularly when computational cost is the constraint in large-ensemble or many-class settings.